owntracks/booklet/docs/tech/json.md

   - `T` (time) for location published because of time passed (`maxInterval`); device is stationary
   - `k` When transitioning from _move_ to _stationary_ an additional publish is sent marked with trigger `k` (park)
   - `v` When transitioning from _stationary_ to _move_ additional publish is sent marked with trigger `v` (mo-v-e)
-  - `l` When device looses GPS fix, an additional publish is sent to transmit the last known position
+  - `l` When device loses GPS fix, an additional publish is sent to transmit the last known position
   - `L` last position before gracefull shutdown

 (The device can be configured to produce or not produce fields marked as _optional_.)